-- U.S. seaports are responsible for moving nearly all of the country's overseas cargo volume...99.4% by weight and 64.1 percent by value - Each of our 50 states relies on at least 15 seaports to handle its imports and exports, which total more than \$3.8 billion worth of goods moving in and out of U.S. seaports each day - In 2008, U.S. seaports imported and exported nearly 7.6 billion tons of cargo, including food, clothing, medicine, fuel, building materials, electronics and toys - International trade via seaports accounts for more than 32 percent of the U.S. GDP; that value is expected to increase to the equivalent of 37 percent by 2015 and 60 percent by 2030
+- U.S. seaports are responsible for moving nearly all of the country's overseas cargo volume...99.4% by weight and 64.1 percent by value. - Each of our 50 states relies on at least 15 seaports to handle its imports and exports, which total more than \$3.8 billion worth of goods moving in and out of U.S. seaports each day. - Each year, U.S. seaports handle about 2 billion tons of cargo (import, export and domestic) including food, clothing, medicine, fuel, building materials, electronics and toys. - International trade via seaports accounts for more than 32 percent of the U.S. GDP; that value is expected to increase to the equivalent of 37 percent by 2015 and 60 percent by 2030.